'There's a shark in me boat': Elderly fisherman survives close call

 LONDON — A great white shark jumped inside a 73-year-old fisherman's boat — and he lived to tell the tale with little more than a skinned arm.

-Australian Terry Selwood was fishing in calm waters in the same spot he's been dropping a line for the last 50 years when the nearly 9-foot long, 440-pound shark leaped into his vessel on Saturday.
+Australian Terry Selwood was fishing in calm waters in the same spot he's been dropping a line for the last 50 years when the 7-foot long, 440-pound shark leaped into his vessel on Saturday.

-"I just caught a blur coming in the corner of me eye … and this thing hit me in the forearm, spun me round and knocked me off me feet," Selwood told the Australia Broadcasting Corporation in a phone interview.
+"I just caught a blur coming in the corner of me eye … and this thing hit me in the forearm, spun me round and knocked me off me feet," Selwood told the Australia Broadcasting Corporation.

-He explained how he scrambled to safety as the shark was "thrashing around madly."
+He recounted scrambling to safety as the shark was "thrashing around madly."

 When Selwood looked down, he said to himself: "There's a shark in me boat!"